-Being one of the dirtiest of cockroaches, the possibility for the Oriental cockroach spreading disease is fairly high if there is an infestation.
+Because they one of the dirtiest cockroaches, the risk of Oriental cockroaches spreading disease is fairly high if there is an infestation.
 These garbage eating bugs can spread E. coli and Salmonella along with many other diseases by crawling over eating utensils or food, causing diarrhea and other possible side effects.
 Allergies are also probable.
 The feces and saliva of the Oriental cockroach contain problematic proteins and allergens, which may trigger asthma attacks.
 In densely populated cities, scientists have identified a correlation between roach presence and the incidence of asthma.
 However additional studies are needed to determine the accuracy of this correlation.

 Over 4,000 species exist worldwide, with one species or another either creeping around in your basement, flying right at you, dropping on you from trees and ceilings in the dark of night or others scattering in throngs of thousands, when caught invading your kitchen, cockroaches are one of our most terrifying pests.

 With Halloween just around the corner, its time for larger-than-life creepy, crawly creatures skittering across lawns, lurking in dark alleyways and dropping out of nowhere to frighten their hapless victims.